 Selfie stick – totally acceptable in S.E.A GoPro Selfie Stick

-International driving licence is required in some places to rent scooters.
+International driving license is required in some places to rent scooters.
 I found this true in Taiwan.

 Sleeping bag liner – great for when your accommodation feels less than clean, I love my mummy version with a hood like this Backpacking Sleeping Bag Liner – Mummy